2024 Read with Jenna Book Club List: The Best Books Ranked (+PDF)

 Evvie Drake

 Dean is a retired major league baseball pitcher who woke up one day and was unable to throw the ball over the plate.
-When he moves into the apartment in the back of Evvie’s house the two become friends and agree to never talk about baseball or the dead husband.
-This book was an easy and enjoyable read.
+When he moves into the apartment in the back of Evvie’s house the two become friends and agree to never talk about baseball or her husband.

 White Ivy and others on the Read with Jenna book club list